 Introduction

 Compiling and executing a C program is a multi-stage process.
-In
+In this

-the following C program with filename test.c
+following C program with filename test.c

 :